epicodus-curriculum/react-full-stack/1b_further_exploration_react_native_old.md

 For more information on these similarities, see the [React Fundamentals](https://reactnative.dev/docs/intro-react) section of the React Native documentation.

-If you're interested in building a React Native application for this course section's projecte, start with the React Native [documentation](https://reactnative.dev/docs/getting-started), which includes basic tutorials.
+If you're interested in building a React Native application for this course section's project or your capstone, start with the React Native [documentation](https://reactnative.dev/docs/getting-started), which includes basic tutorials.
 Even if you don't plan to build with React Native right now, we still recommend looking over the documentation.
 That way, you still have some familiarity with React Native if you apply for a job where it's used — or get asked questions about a related topic in an interview.